 John M. Lachin

-Research Professor of Biostatistics and Bioinformatics
+Research Professor of Biostatistics and Bioinformatics, and of Statistics

 Dr. Lachin is Research Professor of Biostatistics and Epidemiology, and of Statistics, formerly with tenure 1987-2014; and former Director of The Biostatistics Center from 1988-2000 and 2010-12.
 Dr. Lachin was the founding director of the GWU graduate program in Biostatistics and Epidemiology and mentored 15 doctoral students in Statistics, Biostatistics or Epidemiology.
 Dr. Lachin no longer teaches.